 Your GCSE results are a very important step in your academic journey, and will affect which qualifications and subjects you take at A-level, your eligibility for your chosen university and course, and even your career prospects later down the line.
 Many employers require job applicants to meet their minimum requirement in Maths and English at GCSE level.

-With exam schedules changing as a result of Covid-19, it is possible that exams may take place in October/November for those GCSE students who are not satisfied with their teacher assessment grades.
-This means the summer will be an ideal time to factor in revision, both through self-study and through booster revision courses such as the Kings GCSE summer camp.
+The summer is an ideal time to factor in revision, both through self-study and through booster revision courses such as the Kings GCSE summer camp.

 Table of Contents